-The history of online gambling in New Jersey is a short and well-chronicled one.
-For decades, Atlantic City was the premier gambling destination on the East Coast, essentially serving as the Las Vegas of the east.
+New Jersey’s online gambling history is a short and well-chronicled one.
+For decades, Atlantic City was the premier gambling destination on the East Coast.
+It essentially served as the Las Vegas of the east.

-But as the rest of the country loosened their attitude toward regulated land-based gambling, the fortunes of Atlantic City began to suffer under the weight of increased competition from states such as Pennsylvania, Ohio, Connecticut, New York, and Delaware.
+But as the rest of the country loosened their attitude toward regulated land-based gambling, the fortunes of Atlantic City began to suffer.
+There was the weight of increased competition from Pennsylvania, Ohio, Connecticut, New York, and Delaware.

-The result was a long decline in local gambling revenue for New Jersey, a situation that was exacerbated by the continued addition of casinos in Atlantic City and the massive economic downturn of the mid-2000s.
+The result was a long decline in local gambling revenue for New Jersey.
+This situation that was exacerbated by the continued addition of casinos in Atlantic City.
+And it certainly wasn’t helped by the massive economic downturn of the mid-2000s.

 That hope was born out in the years that followed.
 In fact, in 2016 NJ’s online casinos powered the state to the first year of casino revenue gains in a decade.
 Without revenue from online gambling sites, Atlantic City’s casinos would have continued a years-long slide.
-Bringing casinos online in New Jersey has proven a wise decision both for casino operators and for tax collectors in New Jersey, who have taken in tens of millions of dollars.
+Hence, bringing casinos online in New Jersey has proven a wise decision.
+And as a result, both casinos and tax collectors have benefitted to the tune of tens of millions of dollars.

 Bottom line: Online gambling in Atlantic City has helped New Jersey’s casino industry recover from the most challenging period in New Jersey gambling history.